 - Check the box next to Enabled

-- Configure settings
+- Configure your settings

-- Click Save
+- Click the Save button

 On the Edit Receipt Options page where you enabled this feature, you can also personalize the email receipts for your business:

 - Send Receipt by Default?: With this box checked, receipts will be sent to customers for every successful transaction